VonHeikemen/lsp-zero.nvim/doc/md/api-reference.md

   * servers: (Table) Key/value pair list.
 On the left hand side you must specify the name of a language server.
 On the right hand side you must provide a list of filetypes, this can be any pattern supported by the `FileType` autocommand.

-  * mode: (Table).
+  * mode: (Table, optional).
 The list of modes where the keybinding will be active.
 By default is set to `{'n', 'x'}`, which means normal mode and visual mode.

+  * format_opts: (Table, optional).
+Configuration that will passed to the formatting function.
+It supports the following properties:

+    * async: If true the formatting request won't block.
+Defaults to false.

+    * timeout_ms: (Number, optional).
+Time in milliseconds to block for formatting requests.
+Has no effect when `async` is true.
+Defaults to `10000`.

+    * formatting_options: (Table, optional).
+Can be used to set `FormattingOptions`, these options are sent to the language server.
+See [FormattingOptions Specification](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#formattingOptions).

 ```lua
 local lsp = require('lsp-zero').preset({